-Switzerland earned yesterday’s first place Fossil of the Day for being a big bully.
-Anyone who listens to civil society or climate scientists will know that we have to do much more if we want to keep temperature rise below the internationally agreed threshold of 2°C. Predictable public climate finance that helps developing countries to scale up their climate actions is essential to get the ambition wheel turning.
-Switzerland, in an intervention on Tuesday, not only opposed any legally binding quantified commitments on finance, but also threatened developing countries that any such demands would jeopardise the outcome here in Lima.
-Other developed countries, including the EU and the US came close to earning a fossil too as they didn’t exactly paint themselves in glory either.
-To much disappointment, they also strongly rejected commitments on finance.
+Switzerland earns today’s first place Fossil of the Day for being a big bully.
+As anyone who listens to civil society or a climate scientist will know, we have to do much more if we want to keep temperature rise to within the internationally agreed threshold of 2degreesC.
+Predictable public climate finance to help developing countries to scale up their climate actions will help grease the ambition wheel.
+Switzerland, in an intervention today, not only opposed any legally binding commitments of finance, but also threatened developing countries that any demands for such would jeopardize the outcome here in Lima.
+Other developed countries, EU and the US came close to earning a fossil too as they didn't exactly paint themselves in glory either when they also strongly rejected commitments on finance.

-Brazil came in second after stating in the Framework for Various Approaches Contact Group that “there is no double counting in the CDM”(!!)
+Brazil stated in the Framework for Various Approaches Contact Group that “there is no double counting in the CDM.”
 As numerous scientists have documented, double-counting of emissions is a serious problem with the Clean Development Mechanism.
 New, robust accounting rules that stamp out such practices are seriously needed to ensure the integrity of our efforts to combat climate change.
-This statement undermines climate action and earned Brazil a second place fossil.
+This statement undermines climate action and earns Brazil a second place Fossil.

-AOSIS received the Ray of the Day award yesterday for being the first group to directly support the complete phase out of carbon pollution by 2050 during this COP.
+AOSIS received the Ray of the Day award today for being the first group to directly support during this COP the complete phase out of carbon pollution by 2050.
 What makes this statement even more powerful is that other countries added their voices to that of AOSIS, specifically AILAC and Norway.
-Achieving this phase out of fossil fuel emissions and a just transition to 100% renewable energy by mid-century is our only hope to stay below the 2°C threshold.
-Countries also need to ensure that there is enough financial and technological support for developing countries’ transition.
+Achieving this phase out of fossil fuel emissions and a just transition to 100% RE by mid century is our only hope to stay below the 2 degrees threshold.
+Countries also need to ensure that there is enough financial and technological support to have developing countries achieve transition.
 Shifting investments and subsidies from fossil fuels to renewable energy is a good start.